Skip to code content (skip section selection)

 10. No signage shall be permitted.

 (c) Class B Home Occupations.
 A Class B Home Occupations is a business, profession, occupation or trade conducted for gain or support within a residential dwelling or its accessory buildings that requires employees, customers, clients or patrons to visit the home.
-A Class B Home Occupation shall be permitted as a conditional use provided that the Board of Adjustment shall determine in its judgment that:
+This use does not include "In-Home Daycares" which are subject to separate requirements as outlined in this Chapter.
+A Class B Home Occupation may be permitted as a special use permit provided that the Town Council shall determine in its judgment that:

 1. It is carried on by a person residing on the premises and employs no more than two employees not living on the premises.